 I was excited to get started, but could not activate the sim card online; so, I called.
 While I was on the phone with AT&T, trying to activate the line, a second call came in.
 Naturally, I was busy, so I didn’t answer.
 Then, the fraud department conferenced in to say that because I did not answer the phone — the same phone I was on, talking to them — they could not confirm I had a legitimate business.

 After two or three more days, half a dozen agents and hours on the phone, I stopped taking their calls and asked my dad to order me a T-Mobile hotspot.
 I packed everything back in their boxes, slapped on the return label, and dropped them off at the nearest USPS.

 Current Status: The friend who got me the T-Mobile Sync expressed having similar problems with AT&T, as did multiple people who saw my post on Twitter.
 Note that I set up a business account, not a personal account.
-I do not currently have an active account with them and I have not yet received my refund.
+I do not currently have an active account with them and finally received my refund.

 Getting reliable data is essential to surviving as a digital nomad with an active social media presence.
 If you don’t mind going to local coffee shops and you spend a lot of time in the city, buying expensive data plans might not be the best choice for you.
 I spend a lot of time in rural areas and prefer not to frequent public spaces during a pandemic.
 Driving to a spot in my gas-guzzling truck every time I need WiFi does not make economical sense for me, either.